 Although leaf-leaving duration differed statistically significant among germplasms, the incidence and duration of leaf-leaving behaviors was very small and probably not biologically significant.
 It is also important to note that leaf-leaving was defined in the context of our observation arena.
 On a plant in the field there is a much larger surface area for a psyllid to explore, so the leaf-leaving events might represent questing behavior rather than host rejection.
 It also is possible that the duration between a psyllid’s initial encounter and settling behaviors or eventual plant rejection is longer than the time we allotted for recording.

 Contrary to previously published studies (Butler et al. 2011, Cooper and Bamberg 2014, Diaz-Montano et al. 2014, Rubio-Covarrubias 2017) our study showed similar oviposition rates among germplasms, like Prager et al. (2017).
 We selected the number of days for our observations to correlate with the periods of maximum oviposition reported in the life history tables of Abdullah (2008), Knowlton and Janes 1931, and Yang et al. (2010, 2013).
 Therefore, it was surprising to see the large reduction of egg fertility for some psyllids in period four (18-24 days).
 Fertility declined on the resistant germplasms as opposed to the Russet Burbank control, so perhaps these germplasms are poorer hosts.
 Another explanation is that we only permitted male access to the female psyllids during the initial period to increase female longevity by preventing possible harassment (Abdullah 2008, Arnqvist 2013, Wenninger and Hall 2008).
 Abdullah (2008) and Yang and Liu (2009) and Yang et al. (2013) all kept female and male psyllids together to freely mate for the duration their observations, which may explain why they observed greater fertility than we did.
 This suggests that potato psyllids may require multiple mates and/or multiple matings over time to maintain egg fertility (Arnqvist 2013, Wenninger and Hall 2008).
 Knowlton and Janes (1931) reported (with a limited number of observations) reductions in egg fertility over time after a single mating.
-Generally, more than 60% of psyllid eggs hatched regardless of germplasm within the first two weeks of observation.
+There also may be some variability in female fecundity created by physiological interactions of male spermatophores, female spermathecae and/or spermatodose (Marchini et al. 2011) formation, which influence how long females are able to remain fertile (Qazi and Hogdal 2010, Schnakenberg et al. 2011, Wolfner, 2011).
+Although we did see significant differences in fertility, this may not be meaningful for developing host resistance: More than 60% of psyllid eggs hatched regardless of germplasm within the first two weeks of observation.
+Psyllids oviposited on every type of potato offered, similar to observations by Prager et al. (2018).
+Other studies have found psyllids will oviposit on a variety of hosts (Diaz-Montano et al. 2013, Thinakaran et al. 2015), even when it is not beneficial for their survival (Prager et al. 2014b).

-We found little evidence of antixenosis or antibiosis with respect to settling behavior or reproductive output of potato psyllids on the germplasms examined here.
+In conclusion, we found little evidence of antixenosis or antibiosis with respect to settling behavior or reproductive output of potato psyllids on the germplasms examined here.
 Taken together, these results suggest that the modality of resistance to Lso for the A07781 germplasms (Rashidi 2017) may be to the pathogen itself, and not the psyllid vector.
 Further work will be required to clarify the modality of resistance to Lso in the A07781 germplasms.